aaronparker/aaronparker.github.io/_posts/2010-09-09-app-v-faq-27-how-do-i-get-an-application-into-the-app-v-bubble-for-troubleshooting.md

 [code]SFTMIME QUERY OBJ:APP /SHORT[/code]

 This will return the list of applications for the current user context (or all of the applications if you run the command as an administrator).
-Don&#8217;t forget the /SHORT switch otherwise you&#8217;ll get a lot more information that you need.
+Don't forget the /SHORT switch otherwise you'll get a lot more information that you need.
 Use SFTTRAY /? to see the complete list of switches.

 <img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="CommandPrompt-LaunchAppV" src="http://stealthpuppy.com/wp-content/uploads/2010/09/CommandPromptLaunchAppV_thumb.png" border="0" alt="SFTMIME and SFTTRAY commands to launch an alternate process" width="660" height="263" />